goyal-rohan/goyal-rohan.github.io/index.md

 ## About Me

-I am a final year undergraduate student in Mathematics and Theoretical Computer Science at Chennai Mathematical Institute.
-I am widely interested in all areas of Theoretical Computer Science.
-I have widely explored and enjoyed the following areas:
+I am a final year undergraduate student at Chennai Mathematical Insititute pursuing a BSc. in Mathematics and Theoretical Computer Science.
+I am widely interested in Theoretical Computer Science and Combinatorics.
+I was lucky enough to spend my summer in 2023 at TIFR, Mumbai interning under Prahladh Harsha and got to interact with so many wonderful people like Mrinal Kumar, Ramprasad Saptarshi and Jaikumar Radhakrishnan!
+I also got to interact with the PhD. students at TIFR and am extremely grateful for the same.
+This opportunity also led to me working on my first ever paper!
+Currently, I am applying to PhD programs for research in Computer Science.

 ## Research Interests